syafiqeil/syafiqeil/README.md

 **Syafiqeil — Blockchain Protocol Engineer**

-Engineer with a deep focus on blockchain protocol architecture, cryptography, and high-performance computing.

-Unlike typical Web3 development, my passion lies in the engine room of blockchain technology — building the infrastructure that powers decentralized applications.

-I specialize in Rust and systems programming, with a track record spanning BFT consensus design for Layer-1 protocols, zero-knowledge proof systems (zkVM, zk-SNARK, zk-STARK), and modular infrastructure layers enabling intent-based settlement.

-I'm driven by complex engineering challenges — building things others think are too hard.
-Currently focused on pushing the boundaries of blockchain scalability, quantum resistance, and privacy-preserving design.
+Engineer focused on blockchain protocol architecture, cryptography, and high-performance computing.
+Building the infrastructure layer, not just the apps on top of it.
+Driven by hard engineering problems others avoid.
+Currently pushing on blockchain scalability, quantum resistance, and privacy-preserving design.

-Open to connecting with fellow engineers, researchers, and innovators in the Web3 space.

 **Engineering Experience**